HazemHassine/vscode-portfolio/public/markdown/About.md

+# Mohamed Hazem Hassine

-# About Me
+## About Me

-I’m a Computer Science graduate with a passion for data, coding in Python, and exploring machine learning.
+I'm a Computer Science graduate with a passion for data, coding in Python, and exploring machine learning.

 ## Core Interests
 -   **Data Science & Machine Learning:** My experience includes conducting research in Federated Learning and leading AI-focused workshops.